 It's squid kids and ink blasting abound in Nintendo's exceptionally fun new online shooter.

-Published Top madden 17 coins mobile coins Site By Alex
+Published cheap madden 18 coins ps4 for sale By Alex

 Splatoon is an online multiplayer shooter from Nintendo.
 Go ahead, roll that idea around in your brain for a moment.
 It doesn't sound right, does it?
 Nintendo, purveyor of largely family friendly games, working in a genre mostly known for its ultraviolence and frequently vitriolic online communities?
 How does that even work?